-Kendall, a Republican, was the representative for Pennsylvania's 24th congressional district from 1931 to 1933.
+Kendall was the representative for Pennsylvania’s 24th congressional district and was a Republican.
+He served from 1931 to 1933.

 From May 1919 to Jan 1933, Kendall missed 510 of 1,262 roll call votes, which is 40.4%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Jan 1933.
 The chart below reports missed votes over time.

 |Dec 1919-Feb 1920||39||15||38.5%||81st|

 |Dec 1920-Mar 1921||92||24||26.1%||78th|